-- Transcend ordinary tourism.
-Engage participants with the living history and modern culture of developing nations healing from war.
+- Transcend Ordinary Tourism: Engage with vibrant cultures of nations healing from war.

-- Motivate students to become informed, invested citizens of a global community through socially-conscious travel.
+- Motivate Students: Become informed, invested citizens of a global community through socially-conscious travel.

 How Can we Grow from Historical Conflict?

 Teachers know the classroom silence which can follow big philosophical questions.
 Understanding global issues, socio-economic power and military actions in a Post-9/11 world is a challenge.
 Although today’s students are growing up with American forces stationed in Iraq and Afghanistan, the lessons from global conflict are remote.

 Students want to learn from real experiences.
 We provide amazing expeditions and dynamic travel curriculum that go far beyond social studies’ textbooks.
 Our travelers go deep: we explore lessons from past conflicts and how to transform international differences into opportunities for wealth.

 Our travelers learn what happened, how to make better choices, how to innovate answers for the future.
 Adventure travel and meaningful community service teaches about the human, environmental and economic consequences of war—and the riches of peace.

 Since 2005, we’ve grown from a single classroom experiment to a savvy educational travel program connecting American students to countries developing from conflict.